Dwarf Beard and Wig – Custom Cosplay – Project Profile

-One of the biggest projects we’ve taken on recently is this truly epic custom Dwarf beard and wig for James to wear to ALEP in Shaker Village, KY.
+One of the biggest projects we’ve taken on is this truly epic custom Dwarf beard and wig for our client to wear to ALEP in Shaker Village, KY.
 We wanted the wig and beard to be large and intricate and awesome, worthy of the famous Dwarves in the Hobbit and the Lord of the Rings.

 Once the wig and beard were completely constructed, it was time to start weaving in the braids and making the whole project come together.

 In both size and scope, this is one of the largest projects we’ve ever taken on.
 It was so much fun, with so many details to add in.
-While this is not a recreation or copy of any of the pieces seen in The Hobbit or Lord of the Rings movies, James wanted us to create a piece for him that would be at home in the fictional realms of Middle Earth.
-We hope this will be the first of many Epic Dwarf Beards and Wigs we get to create!
+This is not a recreation or copy of any of the pieces seen in The Hobbit or Lord of the Rings movies but it would be at home in the fictional realms of Middle Earth.

 Every wig or piece of facial hair we create is built from scratch and tailored to fit the wearer.
 When we build cosplay wigs ‘inspired by’ a character or source, we ask the client to pick an image they feel most closely shows how they want their piece to look.
 Some clients want their wig or facial hair to be a very accurate representation of that image, down to individual strands of hair and shape of the hairline.
 Others ask us to make changes so their piece suits their preferences or image of the character.

 Ready to order your custom cosplay wig or facial hair?